Advertisement

 3.9

 The famed home of the WM Phoenix Open boasts probably the most well-known stadium hole in golf: the par-3 16th.
 Tiger Woods' hole-in-one in 1997 put it on the map for casual fans, who now flock to Scottsdale during Super Bowl week.
 The layout has architectural merit, too, with its risk-and-reward-filled back nine.
-Tom Weiskopf, who designed the course with Jay Morrish, has overseen renovations of the course—making tweaks to please the tour player and resort guest alike.
+The late Tom Weiskopf, who designed the course with Jay Morrish, oversaw a series of renovations of the course—making tweaks to please the tour player and resort guest alike.

 View Course